Table of Contents

 - Neglecting: Showing little interest in the child, little control, distance, rejection.

 Social determinants like changes in family structures (single parenting, patchwork families, etc.) and the media, significantly influence the child’s development and socialization.
 Children often do not accept their parents as models anymore and rather choose characters from movies and TV.
 Beside psychological impacts, “babysitter TV” is a cause of physical inactivity and secondary diseases.

 Psychodynamic Developmental Models: Freud and Erikson

 Phases of psychosexual development (Freud)

-Sigmund Freud’s approach assumes that a one’s personality is formed by experiences.
+Sigmund Freud’s approach assumes that experiences are formed from one’s personality.
 He especially emphasized the importance of early childhood psychosexual development.
 Every human experiments in the different stages, thereby forming his character by satisfying certain drives.
-If this satisfaction of drives cannot be achieved, conflicts emerge and thereby a fixation on this particular stage occurs.
+If this satisfaction of drives cannot be achieved, conflicts emerge and thereby a fixation on this stage occurs.

 Critique: Freud’s theory lacks any empirical base; neither is the theory falsifiable.